Conquistador: Weapons

 Spanish conquistador in the Pavilion of Navigation in Seville, Spain.

 Spanish conquistadors in the Americas made extensive use of swords, pikes, and crossbows, with arquebuses becoming widespread only from the 1570s.
 A scarcity of firearms did not prevent conquistadors to pioneer the use of mounted arquebusiers, an early form of dragoon.
-In the 1540s Francisco de Carvajal's use of firearms in the Spanish civil war in Peru prefigured the volley fire technique that developed in Europe many decades after.
+In the 1540s, Francisco de Carvajal's use of firearms in the Spanish civil war in Peru prefigured the volley fire technique that developed in Europe many decades after.

 Animals

-Basque Countrymen near the France–Spain border in 1898, with characteristic horse, donkey and dogs.
-These were the type of animals introduced to America.
+Basque countrymen near the France–Spain border in 1898, with characteristic horse, donkey, and dogs.
+These were the type of animals introduced to the Americas.